garretfick/garretfick.github.io/_posts/2018-05-23-unsynchronized-multimaster-primary-key.md

 date: 2018-05-23
 ---

-A common database design practice is to use autoincrementing (unsigned) integers as the primary key for a table.
+A common database design practice is to use auto-incrementing (unsigned) integers as the primary key for a table.
 While there are other approaches, such as UUIDs (GUIDs), integers have several advantages:

 1. reduces memory footprint per item